Skip to article frontmatterSkip to article content

 logging.getLogger("urllib3.connectionpool").setLevel(logging.ERROR)

-# --- Study area ---
+# --- Study area and plotting setup---

 GL_SHP = DATADIR / "Antarctica_masks/scripps_antarctica_polygons_v1.shp" # Grounding line shapefile